soeirosantos/simple-oauthserver/README.md

+**WARNING:** Apache Oltu is no longer an active project.
+So, don't consider the implementation on this repo for anything real.
+Though, this repo is still relevant if you want to understand the OAuth2 flow in details.

 simple-oauthserver
 ==================

-Simple Oauth2 Server example on top of Reaseasy and Apache Oltu.
+Simple Oauth2 Server example on top of Resteasy and Apache Oltu.

 This code was based on Apache Oltu documentation and integration tests.